-Example of an accomplishment: "Office/program managers received materials and templates for the annual planning training."
+Example of an accomplishment: "Materials and templates for the annual planning training were developed for all planning levels."

 Actions are tasks to complete in order to progress toward desired goals (e.g., update procedures, refurbish technology, establish equity-based teaching practices, etc.).
 Each goal could have one or multiple actions, although no more than three actions is recommended for the greatest impact.